zlatanvasovic/hackwork/README.md

 ### Helpers

 Hackwork has some helpers, e.g. to make layout.
-All of them are within `core/helpers/` and they're imported to `core/hackwork.php`.
+All of them are automatically imported to `core/hackwork.php`.

 ## Configuration